ktrev123/Abshire_Portfolio/README.md

 ### Project 2: Asymmetry Assessment and Flagging

-- <span style="font-size: 14px;">Objective: Develop a comprehensive assessment framework to evaluate asymmetries in the single leg jump test, considering peak landing force, and flag individuals at higher risk of injury, while providing strength and conditioning coaches a named list recommending potential exercise interventions for any athlete with a greater than 15% asymmetry in landing forces </span>
+- <span style="font-size: 14px;">Objective: Develop a comprehensive assessment framework to evaluate asymmetries in the single leg jump test, considering peak landing force, and flag individuals at higher risk of injury, while providing strength and conditioning coaches a named list recommending potential exercise interventions for any athlete with a greater than 15% asymmetry in landing forces. </span>
-- <span style="font-size: 14px;">Duration: Various testing dates when returning to campus (3/23 - 11/23) </span>
-- <span style="font-size: 14px;">Sample: 82 Divison 1 football players </span>

 <img src="SL_Jump_BarChart.png" alt="Single Leg Jump Asymmetries" style="width:400px;">